kuleshov/gwaskb/README.md

 4. `acronym-extraction.ipynb`: often, phenotypes are mentioned via acronyms, and we need a module to resolve those acronyms
 5. `evaluation.ipynb`: here, we merge all the results and evaluate our accuracy

-The result is a second SQLite database containing facts (e.g. mutation/disease relations) that we have extracted from the literature.
+The result is a list of TSV files containing facts (e.g. mutation/disease relations) that we have extracted from the literature.

 ## Feedback